 The Booster of Labor in an Economy: Skill Leverage

 The second Source of value creation within an economy, which serves as a modifier to the base Labor In variable, is Skill Leverage.
-Skill Leverage, or the ability to derive more value from an hour of labor through specialized skills or talents, highlights the varied worth of labor across different sectors.
+Skill Leverage, or the ability to derive more value from an hour of labor through specialized skills, talents, or equipment, highlights the varied worth of labor across different sectors.

 This disparity is why, in the real world, a doctor’s hour of labor is worth more than a janitor’s.
 The doctor possesses greater productive Skill that the janitor does not have.
 However, the Doctor still needs to pour in over a decade of intense labor to acquire his medical Skill Leverage and secure his degree.